Frequently Asked Questions

 The program does not include high school diploma.
 The students will be enrolled in grades 10/11 in a US school.
 They will be given a mark sheets / transcripts for the subjects they study and other achievement certificates and letters.

-Depending on the school system a student come from, this will vary.
+Depending on the school system a student comes from, this will vary.
 Students must discuss this with their own schools in Pakistan before applying for the program.
 If it is not possible to get admission in the next higher classes back in Pakistan, students must be prepared to loose one year of academic study of Pakistan but they need to look for possibilities.

 This program has more cultural value and the development of valuable skills that will be an asset later in the social and academic life of a YES student.

 - Can students stay back in the U.S.A.?

 Staying back in the U.S.A. after the program end date is illegal and will be considered violation of rules.